WHAT IS ZEPETO?

 At ZEPETO, we strive to ensure that our users communicate with each other and express themselves with respect and kindness.
 Our platform detects and restricts abuse, hate speech, threats, and sexualized language through AI-powered content moderation tools that classify, filter, and escalate issues in real-time.

-We also utilize visual content moderation software, as well as human moderators, to detect and prohibit content that goes against our Community Guidelines.
+We utilize visual content moderation software, as well as human moderators, to detect and prohibit content that goes against our Community Guidelines.
+Moderators also review and action on violative content submitted through user reporting, which is accessible through all features in the app.
 This applies to items that our users are able to create, as well as content in the form of images and short-form videos that our users publish on the platform.

 MESSAGING & VOICE CHAT

-In addition to publicly socializing in different Worlds, users have the ability to voice chat or privately message one another in a World, as well as start a conversation through ZEPETO's private Message function.
-Voice functions can be directly managed through permissions in your smartphone’s Settings.
+In addition to publicly socializing in different Worlds, users have the ability to voice chat or privately message one another within a World (voice functions can be directly managed through permissions in your smartphone’s Settings).

-While users can control who is able to message them, we encourage parents to have a thoughtful discussion with their teens about respectful digital citizenship and whether or not this function is something they feel comfortable engaging in.
+Users are also able to communicate through ZEPETO's direct Message function.
+We encourage parents to have a thoughtful discussion with their teens about managing their Privacy Settings and decide who is able to message them, as well as whether or not this function is something they feel comfortable engaging in.

 We understand that young users often have the desire to connect with new people on social platforms, however, it is important to remind them to be mindful about who they choose to speak to, to always engage with respect, and to refrain from sharing any personally identifiable information (phone numbers, addresses, emails, birthdates, etc).